Frequently Asked Questions

 "How do you select the ones you save?"

 It's hard!
-With well over 100 animals being killed every single day in this county, we regularly find ourselves faced with the toughest decision of all: who lives and who dies?
-We are at AC&C facilities at least once a week evaluating the animals scheduled to be destroyed and then choosing from those that we are able to offer a second chance at life.
+With dozens and dozens animals being killed every single day in this county, we regularly find ourselves faced with the toughest decision of all: who lives and who dies?
+We are at AC&C facilities regularly evaluating the animals scheduled to be destroyed and then choosing from those that we are able to offer a second chance at life.
 Our volunteers have evaluated tens of thousands of animals since 1995 and have become adept at assessing personality and temperament.

 Many factors go into deciding which animals we take.
 We evaluate our boarding space and foster family availability.
 We look at age, size, sex, breed, compatibility and temperament, trying to make the best decisions for the organization while best serving the animals and our potential adopters.